wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 # TastyBASIC

 TastyBASIC offers a minimal implementation of BASIC that is only 2304 bytes in size.
-It originates from Li-Chen Wangs Palo Alto Tiny BASIC from around 1976.
+It originates from Li-Chen Wang's Palo Alto Tiny BASIC from around 1976.
 It's small size suited the tiny memory capacities of the time.
-This impementation is by Dimitri Theulings and his original souce can be found here [https://github.com/dimitrit/tastybasic](https://github.com/dimitrit/tastybasic)
+This implementation is by Dimitri Theulings and his original source can be found here [https://github.com/dimitrit/tastybasic](https://github.com/dimitrit/tastybasic)

 ## Features / Limitations